A Community Effort

 CLI was founded in 2009 by brothers Robert and Bradford Fried.
 Drawing on a combined 18 years of experience in China, they created an educational model that provides students a unique path to learning Chinese and understanding the PRC through a high degree of customization and complete immersion within the language learning environment.

 One of CLI’s most valued assets is its community of local and international educators.
-When applying to CLI, you’ll first meet Nancy Fried, a world traveler who knows what it’s like to prepare others for travel abroad.
-Nancy facilitated her first study abroad experience in 2001 and again in 2007 when her sons Bradford and Robert (respectively) embarked on life-changing journeys to southern China.
-When the brothers co-founded CLI, Nancy was a natural fit for head of admissions.
+When applying to CLI, many students first meet Nancy Fried, a world traveler who knows what it’s like to prepare others for travel abroad.
+Nancy first helped facilitate study abroad experiences in 2001 and again in 2007 when her sons Bradford and Robert, respectively, embarked on life-changing journeys to southern China.
+When the brothers co-founded CLI, Nancy was a natural fit for Director of Enrollment.

 You may also meet Jeff, the second of the three Fried brothers, who spends part of each year at CLI working on a range of visual media projects.
 Jeff has been bringing his decade of professional photography, filmography, and creative experience to CLI since the day his brothers brought the organization to life.